published in Change, Grief, Health, Saying NO! by Maryanne | April 12, 2012

 In the weeks that followed, my brother Doug became the chief safe-keeper of the chick.
 He was the mother hen of all the other mother hens.
 Doug fed me, watered me, put me to bed, dragged me out of bed, listened to me, answered my questions, fielded the dozens of phone calls, kept me on track meeting all the lousy new obligations my days held…funeral arrangements, choosing a headstone, meeting with lawyers and so on.

-Fast forward a decade to my Behind the Scenes presentation at the victim services conference in BC.
-I knew then that the time would come when I would no longer be giving these presentations.
-By continually dredging up a painful past for the sole benefit of others, I was inadvertently keeping myself in baby-chick-mode: safe but stuck.
+So fast forward a decade to my Behind the Scenes presentation at the victim services conference in BC.
+The day I delivered that, I knew the time would come when I would no longer be giving those intensely intimate presentations.

-For although it may seem safer to stay in a situation we have outgrown – and is no longer healthy – versus finding the courage to change, the reality is that we are actually at risk of a fate worse than death, in my opinion: perceiving ourselves as a victim.
+For although it may seem safe to stay in a situation we have outgrown but is no longer healthy, versus finding the courage to change, the reality is that we may actually be at risk of victimizing ourselves.
+Click To Tweet

-Then I took it a step further and decided to create a Behind the Scenes “info kit” that will have the DVD, a copy of my book, A Widow’s Awakening, and one other item to complete the chick theme.
+Then I took it a step further and decided to create a Behind the Scenes “info kit” which would have the DVD of the presentation, a copy of my book, A Widow’s Awakening, and one other item to complete the chick theme.

 Back when John and I were in our early twenties and he was writing the different exams required to become a police officer, I gave him a “warm fuzzy” – a fluffy little yellow chick with cardboard feet and googly eyes.
 And with the chick was this little note I’d written for him: